 If you don’t need an ultrawide, it’s a gamer’s dream, and there are plenty of adjustment options for both positioning, color, and brightness.
 Our tests found that the XB3 performed amazingly well when it came to the HDR-enabled brightness and color accuracy.

-The biggest downside is that the menu controls, which use a joystick and collection of buttons, are a bit difficult to reach and use without some practice.
+The biggest downside to theis that the menu controls, which use a joystick and collection of buttons, are a bit difficult to reach and use without some practice.

 Dell Ultrasharp U2718Q